ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 ![Zipkin Sample](images/zipkin-sample.png "Zipkin Sample")

 ## Distributed Logging
 Ballerina distributed logging and analysis is supported by Elastic Stack.
-Ballerina has a log package for logging to the console.
-In order to monitor the logs, the Ballerina standard output need to be redirected to a file.
+Ballerina has a log package for logging in to the console.
+In order to monitor the logs, the Ballerina standard output needs to be redirected to a file.

 This can be done by running the Ballerina service as below.